fosslight/fosslight-guide-en/README.md

 # FOSSLight
 To develop and distribute software containing open source software, you need to follow the OSC(Open Source Compliance) process.
-FOSSLight system is an integrated system that can process four steps of the OSC process sequentially.
+FOSSLight system is an integrated system that can process three steps of the OSC process sequentially.

 ## Features
 <div class="flex-container">